FREE Case Review (866) 588-0600

 The sunscreen recall products are packaged in aerosol cans and were distributed nationwide through a variety of retail channels.

-If you purchased any Neutrogena sunscreen or Aveeno sunscreen products that are affected by this recall, you should stop using them immediately and contact JJCI Consumer Care Center with questions or to request a refund.
+If you purchased any Neutrogena sunscreen or Aveeno sunscreen products that are affected by this recall, you should stop using them immediately and contact the JJCI Consumer Care Center with questions or to request a refund.

 Related ArticleBenzene Exposure Lawsuit Update